 NOTE: Abatement Certification and Abatement Verification are required for each unabated violation no matter what type of violation was cited.
-The employer will provide proof of a.
-IMPORTANT TERMS AND CONCEPTS
+The employer will provide proof of abatement; the Supervisor/CSHO will review the abatement and find it adequate prior to closing the case file.